etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 * Design at least 2 more maps.
 * Implement advanced camera follow so that the player does not see "void" when approaching the edges of the maps.
+* Implement player-player interaction that such as health gain/loss, revival, and giving/removing player status effects.

 TODO: List what features or ideas are on the backlog and/or will be completed next.